plantain-00/news-fetcher-client/README.md

 ### sources

-There are 9 news sources already(check `sources` in `settings.ts` file), and you can add more sources or remove the default sources, then rebuild and repack the program.
+There are some news sources already(check `sources` in `settings.ts` file), and you can add more sources or remove the default sources, then rebuild and repack the program.

 # secure: create a file of `secret.ts`, like: